nirajan-khatiwada/quick-reference/content/posts/pages/drf/drf5.md

 ## Paginator in Django
 To implement pagination in Django REST Framework (DRF), you can use the built-in pagination classes provided by DRF.
 Pagination is useful when you have a large dataset and want to limit the number of items returned in a single response.
 DRF provides several pagination classes that you can use or customize according to your needs.Types of Pagination:

+> Note : Pagination is only performed automatically if you're using the generic views or viewset.Pagination can be turned off by setting the pagination class to None.

 There are two main types of pagination in DRF: